FAQs

 Market value is the valuation standard set by provincial legislation and is the basis for property valuation across Alberta.
 Market value is the probable price your property could sell for in a competitive and open market, as of a given date.
 Market value is recognized as the most understandable, transparent and objective measure of a property’s worth.

-The market value as shown on your 2020 Assessment and Taxation notice is based on a legislated valuation date of July 1, 2019 and reflects the physical condition of your property as of Dec 31, 2019.
+The market value as shown on your current Assessment and Taxation notice is based on a legislated valuation date of July 1, of the previous year and reflects the physical condition of your property as of Dec 31, of the previous year.

 Factors such as the size of the property, location of the property, condition of the property, improvements made to the home such as basement development, additions and kitchen upgrades as well as economic conditions all affect the market value.